scipy/scipy/doc/source/tutorial/ndimage.rst

 functions.
 The following two functions implement the
 pre-filtering:

-    The :func:`spline_filter1d` function calculates a one-dimensional spline filter along the given axis.
+    The :obj:`spline_filter1d` function calculates a one-dimensional spline filter along the given axis.
 An output array can optionally be provided.
 The order of the spline must be larger then 1 and less than 6.

-    The :func:`spline_filter` function calculates a multi-dimensional spline filter.
+    The :obj:`spline_filter` function calculates a multi-dimensional spline filter.

     {The multi-dimensional filter is implemented as a sequence of